- Prayer and Worship

 - About USCCB

-Patriot Day is observed every September 11 to mark the anniversary of the terrorist attacks against the United States.
-To help clergy and pastoral ministers prepare for this anniversary, the Secretariat of Divine Worship offers a few considerations on how best to observe Patriot Day within the context of the Liturgy.
+The anniversary of the September 11 terrorist attacks against the United States is an important and moving occasion for many Americans.
+To help clergy and pastoral ministers prepare for this anniversary, the Secretariat of Divine Worship offers a few suggestions as to ways this anniversary might be commemorated within the context of the Sacred Liturgy.

 These may be included among the intercessions at Masses on September 11: